 The exotic Vulture symbol of Upper Egypt was seen as an insignia for royal protection provided by the goddess Nekhbet.
 It can be seen appearing next to the Uraeus on the headdress of the kings plus seen clutching a Shen by her claws thus representing eternal protection.

 Note: The Vulture symbol is an enchanting symbol of divine protection from one of the oldest ancient Egyptian gods in the history of Kingship.

-The rare Egyptian pool represents Water, especially the primal waters of Nun which is the main source of all things, plus many sun gods of ancient Egypt are seen dedicated as the sun itself rising from the pool symbol.
-It is depicted as a rectangle, long horizontally with equal seven spaced vertical wavy lines.
+The rare Egyptian pool represents Water, especially the primal waters of Nun which is the main source of all things, plus many sun gods of ancient Egypt are seen dedicated to the sun itself rising from the pool symbol.
+It is depicted as a rectangle, long horizontally with equal seven-spaced vertical wavy lines.
 The image of the pool symbol can be seen across many tombs and temples where a fruit-laden palm tree is grown and the Four Sons of Horus are rising from a lotus flower emerging from the side of the pool.

 Note: The Egyptian pool is a blessed symbol of the divine power of the water that created life in the middle of the harshest environments on earth.

 One of the oldest symbolic religious objects in Egypt is the Imiut fetish which is a stuffed animal skin tied to a pole in a lotus bud and put as a stand.
 It is one of the oldest ancient Egyptian funerary rites dating all the way back to the First Dynasty (3100–2890 BC).
 It was referred to as the Anubis fetish and was associated with the mummification process.

 Note: The Imiut fetish is a unique symbol showcasing the rare and exotic religious funerary rituals of ancient Egypt.